Replicator Quick Start to Migrate Topic Data on Confluent Cloud

 Cutover to new cluster

-Switch producers and consumers to the new cluster, as described in Cutover clients to new cluster.
+Cutover switches your producers and consumers from the source cluster to the destination cluster.
+For the full procedure, see Cutover clients to new cluster.